Altinity/clickhouse-regression/ssl_keeper/README.md

 </clickhouse>
 ```

-Note: There is no need to set `<openSSL><fips>` value to `1` in the XML above as it is enabled by default in the current build and cannot be turned off.
+Note: There is no need to set `<openSSL><fips>` value to `1` in the XML above, as it is enabled by default in the current build and cannot be turned off.
 Also, make sure to replace `${CERT_PATH}` and `${CA_PATH}` placeholders with appropriate values for your configuration.

 Create the file `/etc/clickhouse-server/config.d/secure_keeper.xml` and add your ClickHouse Keeper configuration there.
-Enable secure connection by adding `<secure>1</secure>` as shown in the example below for a 3-node ClickHouse Keeper
+Enable a secure connection by adding `<secure>1</secure>` as shown in the example below for a 3-node ClickHouse Keeper cluster:
-cluster:

 ```xml
 <clickhouse>